React JS 100 MCQ

 Question 66: How can you handle errors in Promises in React?

-B. By using .catch() at the end of the Promise chain
+Correct Answer: B. Errors in Promises can be handled by adding a .catch() block at the end of the Promise chain.

 Question 67: Which of the following tools is most commonly used for debugging React applications?